icela/FriceEngine/help.md

 # API reference
-This is the full API reference of frice engine.
+This is the full API reference of frice engine.<br/>
+Some classes and interface you don't need to know are not shown here.<br/>
+There are information you should know only.

 ## org.frice.game.Game
 Abstract.<br/>